 By Theo Kent, Music Editor

-What do you think the future holds for Bristol's nightlife?
+What do you think of the new Parcels album?